Keith Gilbertson: Coaching career

 Following consecutive conference championships and advancing to the Division I-AA semifinals, Gilbertson interviewed at UTEP in December 1988 but withdrew from consideration.
-Days later he accepted an offer to coach the offensive line in the Pac-10 at Washington in Seattle under head coach Don James and offensive coordinator Gary Pinkel.
+Days later, he accepted an offer to coach the offensive line in the Pac-10 at Washington in Seattle under head coach Don James and offensive coordinator Gary Pinkel.
 The compensation was similar to his Idaho salary, about $55,000; Gilbertson replaced Dan Dorazio on the UW staff.
-(After three wins to start the 1988 season, the Huskies finished 6–5 and 3–5 in conference, with losses to USC, UCLA, Oregon, Arizona, and WSU.)
+After three wins to start the 1988 season, the Huskies finished 6–5 and 3–5 in conference, with losses to the USC Trojans, the UCLA Bruins, the Oregon Ducks, the Arizona Wildcats and the Washington State Cougars.
 Gilbertson's three-year stint concluded with the undefeated 1991 national championship team, for which he was also offensive coordinator.